 US premiere of Exposed (dir.
 Beth B) delves into the world of modern burlesque performers.

 NYC premieres: A Fragile Trust: Plagiarism, Power and Jason Blair at The New York Times (dir.
 Samantha Grant) interviews the main players behind the 2003 newspaper scandal;

 Here One Day (dir.
 Kathy Leichter) uncovers a box of hidden audiotapes by the director's mother, the wife of a New York State Senator, illuminating a troubled history;

 I Learn America (dirs.
 Jean-Michel Dissard & Gitte Peng) goes inside a Brooklyn public high school dedicated to newly arrived immigrants;

 Lucky (dir.
-Laura Checkoway) follows a homeless single mother who dreams of
+Laura Checkoway) follows a homeless single mother who dreams of bettering her life.